-Stewart Dickson BA (Hons), MBA
+Stewart Dickson BA(Hons), MBA

-Managing Director (appointed 1 May 2017)
+Managing Director (Appointed 1 May 2017)

-Stewart is an experienced corporate financier with a decade of investment banking experience.
-Most recently, he was Managing Director and Head of Metals & Mining at Cantor Fitzgerald Europe, based in London.
+Stewart serves as CEO of ASX-listed Variscan Mines Limited.
+Until recently he was a Non-Executive Director of Trans-Siberian Gold plc and Volga Gas plc, both of which successfully concluded exits to private equity.
+He is also an experienced corporate financier with a decade of investment banking experience.
+Most recently, he was Managing Director and Head of Metals & Mining at Cantor Fitzgerald Europe based in London.
 He had responsibility for client coverage of public and private mining companies across precious metals and base metals, bulks, fertilizers and specialty metals.
-He has a broad range of international financial advisory, equity capital markets and corporate broking transaction experience including initial public offerings, financings and M&A.

-Prior to investment banking, Mr Dickson served in the British Army as a commissioned officer and saw operational service overseas.
-Stewart is a graduate of University College London and holds an MBA from Henley Business School.
+He has a broad range of international financial advisory, equity capital markets and corporate broking transaction experience including initial public offerings, financings and M&A. Stewart is a graduate of University College London and holds a MBA from Henley Business School.

-Nicholas Farr-Jones AM LLB
+Nicholas Farr-Jones AMLLB

-Non-executive Director (appointed 1 July 2022)
+Non-executive Director (Appointed 1 July 2022)